Phenomenological noise model for superconducting qubits: two-state fluctuators and 1=f noise: determination of model parameters from experimental data

 \section{determination of model parameters from experimental data}

 For purposes of data analysis, it is necessary for us to specify a not completely general but yet still flexible model for the noise.
-Let $n\left( \gamma \right) =\sum_{k=1}^{K}\delta \left( \gamma -\gamma_{k}\right) $ be the distribution of rates and take ${g}$ to be independent of ${k}$, i.e., $g_k=g$.
+Let $d\left( \gamma \right) =\sum_{k=1}^{K}\delta \left( \gamma -\gamma_{k}\right) $ be the distribution of rates and take ${g}$ to be independent of ${k}$, i.e., $g_k=g$.
 If there is a range of couplings then $g$ in the following formulas can be regarded as an appropriate average coupling.
+This equal-coupling-strength or single-coupling-strength assumption should not be a severe limitation of our model as long as the standard deviation in the distribution of $g_k$'s is small relative to $g$ itself, and to the width of the distribution of $\gamma_k$'s.
 For the specific case of fluctuating magnetic moments producing flux noise, the model is appropriate if the moments are all on the surface of the superconducting loop.
 We will comment further on this below.

 We will assume a broad noise spectrum by taking

 Here $\gamma_{\max}$ and $\gamma_{\min}$ are the upper and lower cuts of the fluctuators' switching rates.
 For 1/f noise we must have $\gamma_{\min}>0$ and $\gamma_{\max}<\infty$ in order that the energy density of the noise be finite.
 The power-law assumption is often useful for analyzing experimental data, though the method used to solve the model itself is capable of treating arbitrary distributions.
 Note $s=0$ gives 1/f noise.